ben11norton/WEDE5020POE/README.md

 - Alongside this, I also emplyed Googl Fonts font family Popoins to make the overall look and feel of the website more polished

 ## Changelog:
-355d318 finalising set up for different screens bcc7873 update readme for font awesome icons and google fonts + demo video link f402887 readme headings
+67a3f63 added demo video showcasing screen resposiveness and styling of pages to be viewed on git hub 355d318 finalising set up for different screens bcc7873 update readme for font awesome icons and google fonts + demo video link f402887 readme headings